harri318/symbiotic-latitudinal-gradients/README.md

 - QIIME2 Analyses
   - Code available for analyzing raw 16S sequence data in Linux.
 ASV feature tables, phylogenies, and taxonomy files created using this code was used for analysis in R (Latitude Analyses folder)

+## Sequence data

+Raw sequence data for the QIIME2 analyses can be found on SRA under the BioProject PRJNA1029754